aimee-mcneil-melville/ToDo-Full-Stack/README.md

 This way we can practise the basics of JavaScript and build up our muscle memory:

  * read what the next function is supposed to do
- * run the tests using `yarn test nameOfTheFunctionYoureWorkingOn`
+ * run the tests using `npm test nameOfTheFunctionYoureWorkingOn`
  * think and talk about how to solve the problem
  * write the code and save the file
  * read any errors and keep trying